 Due to longstanding international interference, natural disasters, and political instability Haiti is the most impoverished nation in the Western Hemisphere and the nation with the highest rates of maternal, infant, and children-under-five mortality.
 In addition, the country has an acute shortage of nursing clinicians and nurse educators, however, nurses provide over 90% of healthcare in the world, with higher percentages noted in lower resource communities.
 The Regis In Haiti Project aims to increase access to quality care and improve patient outcomes through the advancement of nursing education, leadership, and opportunity.

-Regis in Haiti, formerly known as the Regis Haiti Project, started in 2007 with a collaboration between university nursing faculty, the Haitian Ministry of Health, and Partners in Health/Zanmi Lasante to teach and train nurse faculty and leaders so that they can better prepare the next generation of providers, all to improve patient care.
+Regis in Haiti, formerly known as the Regis Haiti Project, started in 2007 with a collaboration between college nursing faculty, the Haitian Ministry of Health, and Partners in Health/Zanmi Lasante to teach and train nurse faculty and leaders so that they can better prepare the next generation of providers, all to improve patient care.

 Regis team members traveled to Haiti to identify areas of need in nursing education programs, the implications of those educational gaps in the field, and to discover innovative ways Regis could collaborate to strengthen and support the nursing profession.
 At the time, no Haitian government-sponsored graduate-level nursing program existed and the Ministry of Health was working with the public nursing schools to implement a four-year baccalaureate curriculum.
 This initiative was consistent with the World Health Organization’s recommendations and research confirming that nurses trained at the baccalaureate-degree level or higher have significantly better patient care outcomes.
 However, the institutions lacked the nursing faculty to teach at this advanced level.
 The Ministry of Health leadership, nursing schools deans, and Regis faculty agreed that an ‘educate the educator’ model designed to further nurse faculty’s level of training was imperative to address this void, improve nursing clinical skills and access to quality nursing care, and ultimately enhance the health and well-being of Haitians.